Polymarket Prediction

 Key Factors

-• Geopolitical pressures affecting economic stability
+• Geopolitical uncertainties impacting economic forecasts.

 Risk Factors